-When we find an area that we lack in, we need to change how we think, speak, and act to line up with God’s Word and His ways.
+When we find an area that we lack, we consciously choose to yeild it to God so He can help us change how we think, speak, and act to line up with His Word and His ways.
 That is how we own our life.
 We make decisions based on the unwavering truth of God’s Word, not our feelings or emotions, and not according to our understanding or intellect.

 Deuteronomy 30:19 says:

 I call heaven and earth to record this day against you, [that] I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live.
 Deuteronomy 30:19 KJV